Gamify-IT/git-card-game/README.md

 # git-card-game

-a game to practice git commands by playing cards with git commands against a npc.
+a game to practice git commands by playing cards with git commands against an npc.

 ## Development